 By the way, talk to your farmer!
 (This is where the whole know your farmer thing comes in handy) Their farm may not be “certified organic”, which requires a lot of money and paperwork, but they may indeed be as organic as any certified farm.
 They just don’t have the paperwork.

-The more people buy organic the cheaper it will become but it will always be more expensive than non organic because so much more work is involved in growing the food.
+The more people that buy organic the cheaper it will become but it will always be more expensive than non organic because so much more work is involved in growing organic food.

 The Farmer’s Market is the perfect place to get varieties of vegetables or fruits that you cannot, under any circumstances get in any grocery store.
 Golden Gala apples, Grey Ghost squash, Linzer Delikatess and Pink Fir Apple potatoes.